aayla-secura/mixnmatchttp/README.md

 #### Running the server

 `getSecret.html` will determine the target origin using any of the `host`, `hostname` or `port` URL parameters, in this order of precedence.
+If neither is given, it will present an input prompting you for the target origin.

 You have these options for CORS testing: